LeelaChessZero/lczero.org/content/blog/2024/Leela_Piece_Odds.md

 When we initially tested configurations for Leela giving piece odds with regular Leela nets using Contempt, quality of play deteriorated quickly with higher material value and more missing pieces.
 This was especially true when missing bishops, as the network seemed to hallucinate them back into existence, neglecting the arising pawn weaknesses.
 Thankfully, some nets performed well enough in selected positions, so we added [LeelaRookOdds](https://lichess.org/@/LeelaRookOdds), [LeelaQueenOdds](https://lichess.org/@/LeelaQueenOdds) and [LeelaQueenForKnight](https://lichess.org/@/LeelaQueenForKnight) to [LeelaKnightOdds](https://lichess.org/@/LeelaKnightOdds), forming the Leela Piece Odds family on Lichess.

-Of these four, the two favourites have been the hardest (knight odds, at or above strong GM level) and the most accessible challenge (queen odds, performing at 1700-2300 rating, depending on the time control), both with a total game time of over 50 days within less than a year.
-While the other two combined add 29 more days, they aren't doing an ideal job at bridging the big gap between knight odds and queen odds, in particular due to the 400+ Elo gap between queen odds and queen for knight odds and the unfamiliarity with openings being a knight down as a human player well versed in theory.
+Of these four, the two favourites have been the hardest (knight odds, at or above strong GM level) and the most accessible challenge (queen odds, performing at 2000-2700 rating, depending on the time control), with a total game time of 60 days of knight odds and 90 days of knight odds within less than a year.
+While the other two combined add 40 more days, they aren't doing an ideal job at bridging the big gap between knight odds and queen odds, in particular due to the 400+ Elo gap between queen odds and queen for knight odds and the unfamiliarity with openings being a knight down as a human player well versed in theory.
 Furthermore, for a significant share of chess enthusiasts, especially at faster time controls even queen odds isn't enough to overcome the raw strength difference to a top engine like Leela.

 #### The missing puzzle piece: A dedicated piece odds network